G999: Josip Heit, GSB Gold Standard Expands Its GSMedia Division With Strategic Media Acquisition

 GSB Gold Standard and Josip Heit acquire historic German newspapers.

-HAMBURG-NORD, Germany, May 26, 2021 /PRNewswire/ -- GSB Gold Standard, based in Hamburg, Germany, announces the strategic acquisition of three historic newspaper brands, along with their registered trademarks, in an effort to strengthen and expand their GSMedia Division and promote GSB's G999 Blockchain technology: Berliner Tageeszeitung, Berliner Tageblatt, and Deutsche Tageszeitung.
+HAMBURG-NORD, GERMANY / ACCESSWIRE / May 26, 2021 / GSB Gold Standard, based in Hamburg, Germany, announces the strategic acquisition of three historic newspaper brands, along with their registered trademarks, in an effort to strengthen and expand their GSMedia Division and promote GSB's G999 Blockchain technology: Berliner Tageeszeitung, Berliner Tageblatt, and Deutsche Tageszeitung.

+G999, GStelecom, GSmedia, GSB Gold Standard: Josip Heit takes over German media group with brands: BERLINER

 By acquiring these historic newspapers, GSB Gold Standard Group and Josip Heit as Chairman of the Board is confident of growing the German media company, which is comparable to some of the largest media organisations in the United States.
 The recently acquired newspapers were some of the most influential and well-known in Germany during the time of publication, with two of them having origins dating back to the 19th century.